How to prepare for an MOT

 Now for the under-bonnet and mechanical checks:

-- Is the horn working properly?
+- Does the horn work properly?

 - Does the fuel cap fit securely?